mariascrs/mariascrs.github.io/README.md

 **Add a paper.** Copy an entry in `_data/publications.yml` to the top and edit it.
 List co-authors by name; anyone in `_data/people.yml` gets linked automatically.
-Add `selected: true` to show it on the homepage (the first three selected papers are shown).
+The three entries at the top of the file are the ones shown under "Recent papers" on the homepage.
 Use `$...$` for maths in titles.

 **Add a talk.** Add an entry at the top of `_data/talks.yml` with `category: academic`, `industry` or `outreach`.